makeusabrew/goursome/README.md

 * visualised repository must be able to perform a `git pull` without interaction (e.g. no password or passphrase prompt)
 * no concept of branches - post-receive will always trigger, so it's master or bust for now
 * error intolerant - if something goes wrong, goursome won't really tell you, and bad things will probably happen
-* namespace stuff is a bit rubbish - it was just a quick fix to stop multiple post-receive hooks tieing the server process in knots firing commit hashes at it it knew nothing about (as it's always bound to just one repository for now)
+* namespace stuff is a bit rubbish - <del>it was just a quick fix to stop multiple post-receive hooks tieing the server process in knots firing commit hashes at it it knew nothing about (as it's always bound to just one repository for now)</del>

 ## License